 In that same year he was baritone voice for the Florida Philharmonic Chorus.

-in 2006, Raul released ’ecomusica vol.2: ambient lounge’. the cd has been licensed by record labels in Switzerland and Germany and has quickly become a favorite among lounges, clubs and shops in Miami Beach.
-His song 'Amsterdam' can be heard on several playlists on Spotify.
+in 2006, Raul released ’ecomusica vol.2: ambient lounge’. the cd has been licensed by record labels in Switzerland and Germany and quickly became a favorite among lounges, clubs and shops in Miami Beach.
+His song 'Amsterdam' can be heard on several playlists on Spotify where it has more than 70,000 streams.

-That same year he performed at events like the Winter Music Festival at the prestigious Delano Hotel in Miami Beach and at the Heineken Transatlantic Music Festival among others.
+That same year he performed at events like the Winter Music Festival at the prestigious Delano Hotel in Miami Beach and at the Heineken Transatlantic Music Festival at the Northbeach Bandshell among others.

 In 2007, two of his tracks (‘Bamboo Bei’ and ‘Travel’) were licensed for the international compilation ‘Pan Global Electro Lounge Vol.1’.
 The compilation is distributed from Germany and is gaining widespread popularity among other european countries.